 - Casts – soft casts are permitted with the permission of the referee

 a.
 Build out line (Line of confrontation) is a line between the top of the box and center of the field.
 On a goal kick and/or ball distribution by the goalkeeper, the opposing team players SHALL remain behind the "Build out line" (not crossing) until a defender touches the ball.
 Once the ball is touched/played by a defending team player, the players from opposing team can enter and challenge the player.

 b.
 There is no heading allowed for this age group.

 c.
 There is no punting by the goalkeeper allowed.

 d.
-And indirect free kick will be awarded to the opposition.
+An indirect free kick will be awarded to the opposition for the above infractions.

 TOURNAMENT AND MATCH SCHEDULES: